-The average Voltage a battery will hold throughout one cycle, measured in Volts (V)
+The average Voltage a battery will hold throughout one cycle, measured in Volts (Vdc)

 The total amount of power a battery is capable of providing in one full discharge cycle, measured in Ampere hours or Amps per hour (Ah)

-The process of discharging a battery and subsequently charging it back up, returning all Energy consumed.
-It is commonly accepted that one cycle is complete when %80 of the battery Energy is expended and then fully returned to the battery.
+The process of discharging a battery and subsequently charging it back up, returning the Energy consumed.
+It is commonly accepted that one cycle is complete when %50 of the battery Energy is expended then returned to the battery.

 SOC = Remaining Capacity/ Rated Capacity

-This describes the amount of Current (Amps) being drawn from the battery as a percentage of total Rated Capacity.
-C-rate helps to determine the proper charge and discharge rates for LFP batteries.
+This describes the amount of Current (A) being drawn from the battery as a percentage of total Rated Capacity.
+C rate (C) is helpful to determine the proper charge and discharge rates for LFP batteries.

-0.2C states that Power is being drawn at a rate of 20% relative the battery capacity.
-For a 100Ah rated battery, 0.2C equates to 20A of discharge Current.
+0.2C states that Current (A) is being drawn at a rate of 20% per hour relative the total battery capacity.
+For a 100Ah rated battery, 0.2C equates to a 20A discharge rate per hour.

-- In a solar grid system, solar panels produce DC energy.
-If the end user wants to power anything that utilizes AC energy (like any household/recreational-vehicle appliances, an inverter needs to be used to convert the DC power from the Solar Charge Controller into AC power.
+- In a solar grid system, solar panels produce DC power to charge batteries.
+In order to power any devices that require AC power (any household appliances - common 120Vac wall outlets) an inverter must be used to change the DC power into AC power.

 This device acts as a regulator between the solar panel and the battery.
 It ensures that the battery is charged properly when the sun is up, and that the battery does not discharge through the solar panel when the sun is down.